nginxinc/nginx-one-workshops/labs/lab5/readme.md

 1. You can even use proxy_pass in front of a public website.
 Try that, with `nginx.org`.
 What do you think, can you use a Docker container on your desktop to deliver someone else's website?
 No, that `can't` be that easy, can it?

-1. Update the file `cafe.example.com.conf` within the same mounted folder(`labs/lab4/nginx-plus/etc/nginx/conf.d`) and change the `proxy_pass` directive as shown in below config snippet:
+1. Update the file `cafe.example.com.conf` using NGINX One Console and change the `proxy_pass` directive as shown in below config snippet:

     ```nginx
     # cafe.example.com HTTP